Combining Reconstruction and Contrastive Methods for Multimodal Representations in RL: Introduction

 \section{Introduction}

-Learning compact representations of high-dimensional images has led to considerable advances in reinforcement learning (RL) from pixels.
-To date, most RL approaches that use representations~\cite{hafner2019learning, hafner2019dream, srinivas2020curl,lee2020stochastic,yarats2021improving,stooke2021decoupling, zhang2020learning}, learn them in isolation for a single high-dimensional sensor, such as a camera.
-However, while images are crucial to the perception of an agent's surroundings in unstructured environments, they are often not the only source of information available.
-Most agents in realistic scenarios can also directly observe their internal state using sensors in their actuators, inertial measurement units, force and torque sensors, or other forms of proprioceptive sensing.

-State Space Models~\cite{murphy2012machine} naturally lend themselves to accumulating information across multiple sensors and time to form a single compact representation of the entire system state.
-By building on \emph{Recurrent State Space Models (RSSMs)}~\cite{hafner2019learning}, this approach provides a scalable basis for RL in tasks with complex observations and dynamics.

-Previous work suggests using either reconstruction~\cite{hafner2019learning, hafner2020mastering} or contrastive methods~\cite{hafner2019dream, ma2020contrastive, nguyen2021tpc} to train \emph{RSSMs}, both of which have their strengths and weaknesses.
-While reconstruction is a powerful tool as it forces models to capture the entire signal, it may fail to learn good representations if observations are noisy or contain distracting elements~\cite{zhang2020learning, ma2020contrastive, deng2022dreamerpro}.
+Most representation learning approaches for reinforcement learning (RL)~\citep{hafner2019dream,hafner2020mastering,hafner2023mastering,laskin2020curl,lee2020stochastic,yarats2021improving, zhang2020learning,zhu2023repo,deng2022dreamerpro} focus on images.
+Here, the challenge lies in compressing relevant information while not getting distracted by potentially irrelevant aspects.
+Yet, most agents in realistic scenarios can directly observe their internal states using sensors in the actuators, inertial measurement units, and force and torque sensors.
+Including this low-dimensional and concise proprioceptive sensing in representation learning can improve representation quality and downstream RL performance.
+For such multimodal representations, State Space Models~\citep{murphy2012machine} are a natural choice as they lend themselves to accumulating information across multiple sensors and time.
+Previous works suggest using either reconstruction~\citep{hafner2019learning, hafner2020mastering} or contrastive methods~\citep{hafner2019dream, ma2020contrastive, nguyen2021tpc, srivastava2021core}, both with their individual strengths and weaknesses.
+While reconstruction provides an informative learning signal, it may fail to learn good representations if observations are noisy or contain distracting elements~\citep{zhang2020learning, ma2020contrastive, deng2022dreamerpro}.
 In such cases, contrastive methods can ignore irrelevant parts of the observation and still learn valuable representations.
-However, they are prone to representation collapse and can struggle to learn accurate dynamics models required for model-based RL~\cite{ma2020contrastive}.
+However, they are prone to representation collapse and often struggle to learn accurate dynamics~\citep{ma2020contrastive}.
+We argue that the different properties of sensors, such as images and proprioception, suggest using different self-supervised loss functions for each modality.